Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 It is also recommended that the IIS web site be configured to use SSL if an authorization provider is used.

 ### Role-based security

 After executing the steps outlined above, ServicePulse requires authentication before accessing any functionality.
-It does not check any authorization rules though so each authenticated user can do everything.
-In order to restrict access to specific features, the `IIS URL Authorization` feature can be used.
-Following snippet can be placed in the `web.config` file in the root of the web site to restrict access based on roles.
+It does not check any authorization rules though, so every authenticated user can do anything.
+The `IIS URL Authorization` feature can be used to restrict access to specific features.
+The following snippet can be placed in the `web.config` file in the root of the web site to restrict access based on roles:

 snippet: RoleBasedSecurity